5 Lighting Principles for Parks & Plazas

 Lighting control

-The aim of using lighting control is to save energy consumption and electricity bill.
+The aim of using lighting control is to save energy consumption and electricity bills.
 Lighting fixtures are off when there is little or no need or the park and plazas are closed.
 Lighting controls mainly include timer control and motion control.

 Timer control: